SHIITAKE

 1. Liver Support & Detoxification Enzymes

-• Impact on Hepatic Lipid Accumulation: Studies have shown that high-dose shiitake mushroom consumption can lead to increased triacylglycerol accumulation in the liver, suggesting a role in lipid metabolism.[27]
+• Impact on Hepatic Lipid Accumulation: Studies have shown that high-dose shiitake mushroom consumption can lead to increased triacylglycerol accumulation in the liver, suggesting a potential role in lipid metabolism.[27]

 2. Beta-Glucans & Immunomodulation

-• Immune System Enhancement: Shiitake mushrooms are rich in beta-glucans, which have been shown to enhance immune function by increasing the activity and number of immune cells, such as natural killer (NK) cells and T cells.[28]
+• Immune System Enhancement: Shiitake mushrooms are rich in beta-glucans, which have been shown in studies to enhance immune function by increasing the activity and number of immune cells, such as natural killer (NK) cells and T cells.[28]

 3. Lentinan & Heavy Metal Detoxification